hellohaptik/docs_haptik/docs/agent-chat/for-chat-agents.md

 The Chat agent gets an email with credentials to the *Live Chat* tool.

-Using the credentials, a Chat agent logs in and clicks on **Agent Chat**.
+Using the credentials, a Chat agent logs in and clicks on **Smart Agent Chat**.
 Now, the Chat agent can essentially click on the *My Chats* tab i.e. the first option depicted in the left-hand menu.

 ## My Chats